tmfontan/Mothership-Attendance/README.md

 ![Alt Text](Screenshots/divider_line_neon.png)

 ## Profile Customization
 The first feature which is provided to both Instructor and Student Accounts is the ability to customize their contact information and profile appearance.

-A user can edit their profile by first clicking on the Profile Tab located within the Main Screen window of the application.
-Upon doing this, the user will be greeted with a screen appearing as follows:
+A user can edit their profile by first clicking on the Profile Tab located in the top left of the Main Screen window.
+After doing this, the user will be greeted with some variation of the following images:

 ![Alt Text](Screenshots/divider_line_neon.png)
 ![Alt Text](Screenshots/Screenshot_Profile_A.png)